How to inspire climate hope in kids? Get their hands dirty

 The "Yeah!" from the dozens of students to his question is deafening.

-They pepper Wynbrandt with questions as he breaks each tie that holds the sides of the container closed: "Is it going to smell?"
+They pepper Wynbrandt with questions as he breaks the ties that hold the container closed: "Is it going to smell?"
 "What's it going to look like?"
 "Is it going to spill out?"

 "It doesn't stink at all!" says one of the kids.
 "It smells earthy!"